What is Greece famous for? The mention of Greece conjures up images of beautiful Cycladic villages, sumptuous cuisine, and lively traditional dances.

 The Acropolis & The Parthenon

 The Acropolis in Athens is one of Greece’s most iconic images.
 The site dates back to 525BC.

-The sun bleached ruins of the Parthenon are arguably the most famous structure here.
-However, the Acropolis is actually quite a large complex consisting of a number of temples and ancient structures.
+The sun-bleached ruins of the Parthenon are arguably the most famous structure here.
+But the Acropolis is actually quite a large complex consisting of a number of temples and ancient structures.